 fbpx

-Greenletes / Running / Runner Nutrition / 11 Nutrition Tips For New Runners
+Greenletes / Running / Runner Nutrition / Top 10 Nutrition Tips For Vegetarian Runners

-The top 11 things you should know about nutrition for runners.
+The top 10 things you should know about nutrition for vegetarian runners.
 Learn how to create a running nutrition plan & increase performance.

 do athletes have a weakened immune system?

 Your body is like a car and it needs fuel to move.
 Food gives you energy, and you need energy to run–it’s that simple.
-Running without any food in your stomach will cause feelings of fatigue.
+Running on an empty stomach will make you feel fatigued.

-As a rule of thumb, make sure you’ve eaten a meal 2-3 hours before a run or a snack within 1 hour.
+As a rule of thumb, these complex carbs are best to include in a well-balanced meal 2-3 hours before a run.
+If you’re eating within 60 minutes of your workout, opt for a simple carb, like fruit or crackers.
 [Learn more about what to eat before a workout here.]

 I describe this in detail and offer examples in The No-Brainer Nutrition Guide For Every Runner.